-The current Flip 4 ($74 / £79.99) won't be the latest model in the Flip range for long – at CES 2019, JBL announced the Flip 5 for a spring launch.
-That said, this Flip will undoubtedly be around for some time, and likely at a good price too.
+The current Flip 4 ($74.95 / £89.99) won't be the latest model in the Flip range for long – at CES 2019, JBL announced the Flip 5, though we are yet to get our hands on it.
+That said, this Flip 4 will undoubtedly be around for some time, and likely at a good price too.

 The Flip 4 sits just below the Charge 4 in the JBL line-up, and despite being smaller is fairly similar in design.
 It offers only 16 watts of power and a 12-hour battery life, though, and can’t charge your smartphone or tablet either.

-It can simultaneously connect to two phones as music sources, is waterproof to IPX7 standards, has a 3.5mm jack and supports JBL Connect+.
+It can simultaneously connect to two phones as music sources though, is waterproof to IPX7 standards, has a 3.5mm jack and supports JBL Connect+.
 It also has speakerphone functionality and offers direct access to both Siri and Google voice assistants.